 What is an application for divorce?

-A divorce application is an application made to the Family Court of Western Australia to finalise the end of a marriage that’s broken down irretrievably (beyond repair) which has no possibility of reconciliation (getting back together).
+A divorce application is an application made to the Family Court of Western Australia to finalise the end of a marriage that’s broken down irretrievably (beyond repair) with no possibility of reconciliation (getting back together).

 Do my spouse and I have to apply for a divorce together?

-You and your spouse can apply for divorce together (joint application) or you can apply by yourself (sole application).
+You and your spouse can apply for divorce together (a joint application) or you can apply by yourself (a sole application).

 What is the ground for divorce?

-Do I have to prove fault when I apply for a divorce?
+Do I have to prove fault when I apply for divorce?

 How do I prove my marriage has broken down, and there’s no chance of us reconciling?

 The only proof the Family Court needs is that you and your spouse have separated, you’ve lived separately and apart for a continuous period of 12 months immediately before the date of filing the application, and there’s no chance you’ll reconcile.

 If my partner and I reconcile and separate again, can my first period of separation be taken into account?